Living in the modern world means living in one that’s so fast-paced that it’s hard to keep up.

 In fact, podcasts have been gaining such massive traction in recent times that Spotify bought podcast production companies Gimlet Media and Anchor and also struck a deal with Joe Rogan to stream The Joe Rogan Experience, his popular podcast series with millions of listeners.

-So as an entrepreneur or marketer, it’s high time that you start your own top-quality podcast series if you want to widen your reach, gain trust for your brand, and generate and convert leads.
+So as an entrepreneur or marketer, it’s high time that you start your own top-quality podcast series if you want to widen your reach, gain trust for your brand by knowing the strategies for SEO copywriting services and generate and convert leads.

 What is a podcast?